Maximum current income consistent with liquidity and the preservation of capital.

 3Unsubsidized yield refers to the yield before waivers/reimbursements.

 4Dividend factor represents the daily dividend amount per share.
 On Fridays and/or before non-business holidays, the dividend factor is increased to reflect the anticipated accrual of dividends on subsequent non-business days of the same month.
 Shares earn dividends on the day they are purchased but do not earn dividends on the day they are sold.

-5Weighted average maturity information pertains to the relevant "master fund," not just the "feeder fund" named.
+5Weighted average maturity and weighted average life information pertains to the relevant "master fund," not just the "feeder fund" named.

 6Assets are quoted in USD/millions.
 Net Portfolio Assets represented are for the respective "master fund."
 The Fund is a "feeder fund" that invests in individual money market securities through a related "master fund."
 Please see the Fund's prospectus for more information.